Radon Testing in Peoria, IL

 Yes.
 Chase Owen is Illinois state licensed for radon measurement and InterNACHI certified.

-Use the Call Now button below, message us through the chat, or have your agent contact us directly to schedule a radon test.
+Use the Online Inspection Scheduler, message us through the contact form, or have your agent contact us directly to schedule a radon test.
 We can deploy the monitor on its own visit or alongside a home inspection.